xor-1/Wazuh-HandsOn-Labs/01-FIM-Lab/findings.md

   The Wazuh Manager successfully collected logs from the Kali Linux endpoint over a host-only network without exposing the monitored system directly.

 - FIM Detected All Modifications:
-  Any addition, deletion, or modification to files within `/etc` and `/var/www` triggered alerts in the Wazuh dashboard.
+  Any addition, deletion, or modification to files within `/root` triggered alerts in the Wazuh dashboard.

 - Timestamp & User Context Provided:
   Each alert contained file path, event type, timestamp, and the user responsible — essential details for SOC triage.